Rutayuga/Employee-Management/README.md

 # Employee Management
+This repo is a learning playground for Java OOP — ideal for students or new developers to understand real-world object-oriented programming.
+This project demonstrates core **Object-Oriented Programming (OOP)** concepts in Java, including:

+- ✅ Inheritance
+- ✅ Method Overriding
+- ✅ Polymorphism
+- ✅ Class Structure and Refactoring
+- ✅ Practical Use of `extends` and `super`

 This is a Java-based Employee Management System designed to handle the essential operations of employee records, such as: